imklubb/no100f-poptracker/README.md

 - Auto Tab - switch map tabs to follow the area you are in
 - Follow Scooby - show a marker on your current room
 - Advanced, Expert, CC Early - difficulty options that open extra routes in logic

+## Problems

+Feel free to reach out to me `imklubb` or file an issue if you have any non-logic related problems!

 ## Credits